albert-carreras/habby-web/docs/architecture/overview.md

 ## Introduction

-Habby follows a modern React Native architecture focused on simplicity, performance, and offline-first design.
+habby follows a modern React Native architecture focused on simplicity, performance, and offline-first design.
 This document provides a high-level overview of the application's structure and organization.

 ## Directory Structure